eveomett-states/Illinois/readme.md

 Below is a brief description of each of the listed variables in the attribute table of the VTD shapefile:

 - `STATEFP20`: State FIPS code
 - `COUNTYFP20`: County FIPS code
+- `VTDST20`: Voting tabulation district FIPS code
 - `GEOID20`: VTD FIPS code
-- `PCT_CEB20`: Percentage of women who have ever given birth, based on data from the 2020 Census
-- `COUNTY_NAM20`: County name
+- `NAME20`: Voting tabulation district name
 - `CD`: Congressional district ID in 2021 enacted congressional map
 - `SEND`: State Senate district for 2021 State Senate Adopted Plan
 - `HDIST`: State House district for 2021 State House of Representatives Districts Plan